bcbrookman/DirFlattener/README.md

-# FolderCEO
+# DirFlattener
-A work in progress Python tool that flatten folder structures and stuff
+A Python script for flattening a directory tree